 1. Make them feel NOTEworthy

 Thank-you notes are an easy way to let volunteers know their help is appreciated!
 Set aside time at a troop meeting to have girls write or sign thank-you notes, or give them the project to take home.
 Make sure to check out our thank-you card templates to print or use for inspiration.
 Whether you do this once at the end of the year or at each meeting to thank volunteers for their recent help is up to you.
 You can also make your thank-you’s digital!
-Free websites like Punchbowl, Blue Mountain, 123 Greetings, JibJab, and Open Me offer thank-you, holiday, and customizable e-cards you can send out anytime.
+Use our GSNorCal eCard generator to send your favorite volunteers a fist bump, high five, or hug.
+Free websites like Punchbowl, Blue Mountain, 123 Greetings, JibJab, and Open Me also offer thank-you, holiday, and customizable e-cards you can send out anytime.
 To take your thank-you notes to the next level, have each girl write an appreciation note or favorite memory on a slip of paper and compile them in a memory jar to give to volunteers.
 This is a great way for your troop helpers to remember the fun they had volunteering with your troop and to know the girls enjoyed the activities just as much.

 2. Honor them at your annual Court of Awards